 Because they’re not required in the office full-time, employees can enjoy less commuting, lower travel and lunch expenses, and the pleasure of working in their own home or favorite café.

-And when they do need to come into the office, the right booking software will ensure that their experience is smooth and seamless.
+And when they do need to come into the office, the right workplace technology will ensure that their experience is smooth and seamless.
 There’ll be no anxiety around whether or not they can find a desk or who they’ll be sitting with.
 An intuitive booking app lets them book, shows them the way to their desk, and has an overview of where colleagues are sitting.

 You can factor in health and safety too.
 Because you’re able to ensure only cleaned desks are made available and seating plans comply with social distancing, you can help your employees feel safe in their work environment.